whyisthesheep/realfetch/README.md

 A fetch script made with rust

 > [!IMPORTANT]
-> Untested on Linux, MacOS, *BSD etc
+> Only tested on Windows and Linux

 # Building
 1. Clone repo `git clone https://github.com/whyisthesheep/realfetch.git`